HackingGibsons/clubot/README.md

 :PRIVMSG :CHATTER #somechan Origin_nick {"type":"privmsg",:"time":1230918203810923,"target":"target","self":"clubot","from":"Origin_nick","msg":"Message text"}
 ```

 Emitted when the bot hears anything.
-The format for the message is:

-The keyword `:CHATTER` will be `:MENTION` if the message begins with the bots nick.
+The keyword `:CHATTER` will become `:MENTION` if the message begins with the bot's nick.
 The message order is so
 for easy message filtering with `zmq:subscribe` by consumers. `time` is expressed as universal time.